 When the subtitles appear on the screen too early, viewers may be confused until they get to the appropriate scene.
 It may not be obvious who’s speaking, or visual references may be missing.

 Worse, subtitles that jump the gun can reveal surprises before they’re meant to.
 By the time the action on screen catches up to the subtitles, any suspense that may have been building will likely be destroyed.

 Similarly, subtitles that show up too late can leave audiences bewildered.

 When the subtitles lag behind the action, viewers will watch an exchange of dialogue (or even a whole scene!) without knowing what is happening, until the subtitles finally appear.
 Once they do, the show may have already moved on to the next scene, starting the cycle all over again.
 As you can imagine, such mistakes can easily ruin the viewing experience.

 This is why hiring subtitling experts is recommended.
 The task involves more than simply typing up the script and trying to match the lines with the action.
 Good subtitling requires putting lots of thought into the font, line length and timing.
-Subtitling experts consider all the details, which allows your film or television project to unfold at the proper pace.
+Subtitling experts, like those at Accredited Language, consider all the details, which allows your film or television project to unfold at the proper pace.